Kuroishin-beep/money_tree/README.md

 # MoneyTree
-A collaboration of 7 people making a budget tracker app for a universityy project
+A collaboration of 7 people making a budget tracker app for a university project